SaurabBUTS/ISDM-Group-1-Tut-07/Markdown Report.md

       *	Increase CMC sales results

 ## Stakeholder Analysis
 The Stakeholder Register below contains a list of stakeholders and their relationship with the CMC IS in development.
-Both primary and secondary stakeholders have been recognised.
+Both primary and secondary stakeholders have been identified.

 <p>
 <i>Figure 1A</i>